-Over the years, our many activities have included:
+Over the years, working with partners at the NYC Parks Department and Partnerships for Parks, and with elected officials, our many activities have included:

 Organizing waterfront and park cleanups in College Point at MacNeil and Powell’s Cove parks, in the spring, summer, and fall.
-The amount of trash we collect at our events is staggering: hard-working volunteers typically fill a 30-cubic‑yard dumpster at each event.
+The amount of trash we collect at our events is staggering.

-Creating a kayak launch and offering public boating on the shoreline of MacNeil Park.
+Creating a kayak launch and offering public boating on the northeast shoreline of MacNeil Park.
 This city park is surrounded by water, yet for its entire history, lacked access for on-water recreation.
 CPN advocated doggedly for a kayak launch, while offering free public kayaking events to demonstrate the suitability of this site.
-MacNeil Park’s northeast waterfront has now been formally declared part of the NYC Watertrail.
-An ADA-accessible ramp to the water will be constructed soon.
+An ADA-accessible ramp was built and opened to the public in 2019, and is formally part of the NYC Watertrail.

 Advocating for repair of MacNeil's heavily used waterfront path and seawall.
-The path is used by cyclists, runners, walkers, and fishermen, and is crumbling and dangerous in sections.
-After many years of advocacy and public testimony by Coastal and others, reconstruction is set to begin in 2016 under the leadership of the NYC Parks Department.
+The path is used by cyclists, runners, walkers, and fishermen, and was crumbling and dangerous in the westernmost section facing LaGuardia Airport and NYC.
+After many years of advocacy by CPN and others, and under the leadership of the NYC Parks Department, the waterfront path and seawall were rebuilt in 2018 and 2019.
+The path reopened to the public in 2019 and is a stunning addition to our wonderful park.

-Founding (2013) and hosting CPN Earth Fair at MacNeil Park, attracting hundreds of Queens residents for environmental workshops, demonstrations and lectures, beach cleanups, and family entertainment.
+Founding (2013) and hosting CPN Family Earth Fair at MacNeil Park, attracting hundreds of Queens residents for environmental workshops, demonstrations and lectures, beach cleanups, free kayaking, and family entertainment.

-Planting seagrasses, hundreds of trees, and hundreds of daffodil bulbs at MacNeil and Powell's Cove Parks.
+Planting seagrasses, hundreds of trees, and thousands of daffodil bulbs at MacNeil and Powell's Cove Parks and in green spaces around the community.
 Seagrasses increase marine life, deter erosion, and reduce water pollution, while in-park plantings increase beauty and wildlife diversity.
 We also mulch new plantings, and rake the leaves away from daffodil shoots in the spring.

 Launching an innovative art-meets-science pilot project to jumpstart the city's oyster population at MacNeil Park.